gabriele-h/almapipo/README.md

 At the time I write this: A lot!

 I am not implementing all the APIs with some kind of grand scheme, but as I need them.
-If you want and are able to contribute, I will be happy to receive your pull requests.
+If you want and are able <s>to contribute, I will be happy to receive your pull requests</s> please fork the project or see if there is already a well-maintained fork to contribute to.
 Or you can try using the generic functions included in `setup_rest.py`.
-If both is not an option:
-Get in touch!

 ## What Is *Not* Covered in This README
 Modules that are not meant for day-to-day use will not be covered by